Biden tightens some gun controls, says much more needed

 The Justice Department cannot solve the problem by itself, he said, but “there is work for the department to do, and we intend to do it.”

-It is currently legal to build a “ghost gun” in a home or a workshop, and there is no federal requirement for a background check.
+Biden is tightening regulations of buyers of “ghost guns” — homemade firearms that usually are assembled from parts and milled with a metal-cutting machine and often lack serial numbers used to trace them.
+It’s legal to build a gun in a home or a workshop and there is no federal requirement for a background check.

 The Justice Department will issue a proposed rule requiring such gun kits be treated as firearms under the Gun Control Act, which would require that the parts be made with serial numbers and that buyers receive background checks.